AdobeDocs/commerce-operations.en/help/configuration/deployment/technical-details.md

 The default email domain system-specific configuration setting is written to `app/etc/env.php`.

-The PayPal settings are written to neither file because the `magento app:config:dump` command does not write sensitive settings.
+The PayPal settings are written to neither file because the `bin/magento app:config:dump` command does not write sensitive settings.
 You must set the PayPal settings on the production system using the following commands:

 ```bash
 bin/magento config:sensitive:set paypal/wpp/api_username <username>